Nano Controller: FAST Serial Protocol Overview¶

 Note that the DSP and EXP ports require the expansion "hat" to add the physical RJ-45 jacks to the Nano.
 The RGB port is used to control RGB LEDs connected directly to the Nano.

-Nano Controller command differences from these docs
+Nano Controller command differences from these docs¶

-The FAST Nano Controller uses the letter N for switch & driver-related commands instead of L. So while everything covered in this FAST Serial Protocol reference applies to the Nano too, the following commands have different names.
+.
+So while everything covered in this FAST Serial Protocol reference applies to the Nano too, the following commands have different names.

-• -L: = -N: (Switch has gone active)
+(Switch has gone active)/L:

-• /L: = /N: (Switch has gone inactive)
+(Switch has gone inactive)

 N or > jump the next page, P or < for previous, search with S or ?